Subham-Maity/kubernetes_tutorial/README.md

 ### Control Plane 🧠

 The control plane is the set of components that manage the overall state of the cluster.
 It includes:
+> Cluster is a set of nodes that run containerized applications.
+Each cluster has a master node and one or more worker nodes.
 - **API Server**: The main entry point for all administrative tasks.
 - **etcd**: A distributed key-value store that stores the configuration data of the cluster.
 - **Controller Manager**: Manages the core control loops in Kubernetes.